jostmey/DeepNeuralClassifier/README.md

 ## REQUIREMENTS

 The code requires the Julia runtime environment.
 Instructions on how to download and install Julia are [here](http://julialang.org/).
-The code has been tested on version 0.4, and will not run on earlier versions.
+The scripts have been developed using version 0.4 and do not work on previous versions of Julia.

 ## RUN

-The scripts will not work without first adding the MNIST dataset.
-Launch `julia` and at at the prompt run `Pkg.add("MNIST")`.
+You must first add the MNIST dataset to Julia.
+Launch `julia` and run `Pkg.add("MNIST")` at the prompt.

 Training the neural network can take several days.
 Set the working directory to this folder and run the following in the command line terminal.

 `julia train.jl > train.out`

 The neural network will save its parameters to a folder called `bin/` once training is complete.
-To classify the all the hand written digits in the test set, run the following command.
+To classify all hand written digits in the test set, run the following command.

 `julia test.jl > test.out`